 Here is a sample report:

-This example shows a select number of columns, however, you may want to add additional columns for the card holder or billing contact information so you can contact the card holder to request an alternative payment method.
+This example shows a select number of columns.
+You can add the additional contact information of the card holder so that the report user can contact the card holder to request an alternative payment method.

 Request an Alternative Payment Method